The unofficial debut of Kosovo

 If in the end the highest levels of football decided to accept Kosovo as an official member, it would affect quite a few players and national teams that now have players who could represent the new national team.
 The case would be more similar to that of its neighbor Montenegro than that of the last team accepted by UEFA, Gibraltar.
 Several European teams, mainly Switzerland, would be affected, Albania and the Scandinavian countries (Finland, Norway and Sweden), States to which Kosovar refugees used to migrate.

 It is curious that the nations of the extinct Yugoslavia do not have Kosovar players in their national teams, It is partly due to the fact that Kosovar players born in the territories of the former Balkan republic have Albanian ancestors and defend this nation.
 Here is a small sample of the players who could represent Kosovo in the future, indicating which selection they defend now:

-- Switzerland: Valon Behrami, Almen Abdi, xherdan Shaqiri, Beg Ferati, Granit Xhaka, Taulant Xhaka o Frederic Veseli.
+- Swiss: Valon Behrami, Good morning, xherdan Shaqiri, Beg Ferati, Granit Xhaka, Taulant Xhaka or Frederic Veseli.

-- Norway: Valon Berisha, Veton Berisha, Elbasan Rashani o Zymer Bytyqi.
+- Norway: Valon Berisha, Berisha vetoes, Elbasan Rashani or Zymer Bytyqi.

 - Sweden: Astrit Adjarevic, Valmir Berisha or Emir Bajrami.

 - Albania: Fathers Berisha, Sleepy Cana, exile Mavraj, Ermir Lenjani, Exile Brahimi, Shkelzen Gashi, Meet Basha, Valdet Rama or Vullnet Basha.